 2.1.
 Study Area

 Ngala Local Government Area (LGA) is located in Borno State, northeastern Nigeria and bordering Cameroon.
 It is located between latitude 12°0'0"N and 12°36'0"N and longitudes 14°0'0"E and 14°24'0"(Fig.1).
 Covering approximately 1, 342.8 km² with a population of over 237,000 at the 2006 census, primarily Kanuri and Hausa/Fulani speakers are the dominant, the area characterized by semi-arid climatic conditions, with significant seasonal variations in rainfall and temperature.
-The daily average temperatures are high throughout the year ranging between 25° C to 44° C whereas lower temperature is recorded in January and the highest in April.
+The daily average temperatures are high throughout the year, ranging between 25° C to 44° C, whereas lower temperature is recorded in January and the highest in April.
 The rainy season lasts for about 60 days with annual rainfall of less than 700 mm (Laminu, 2011).
 It has elevation generally less than 320m above sea level (Fig. 1).
 The study area is dominated by flat plains of Lake Chad (Vertisols).
-These are heavy dark clay soils (locally called firgi or Firii), which develop wide cracks during the dry season(Shettima And Hassan, 2025).
-The Local government generally drained by seasonally receding River (Ebeji) whose peak flows are recorded during the month of November and December (Shettima and Hassan, 2025) and influenced by the Chad Basin's structural depression.
+These are heavy dark clay soils (locally called firgi or Firii), which develop wide cracks during the dry season(Shettima and Hassan, 2025).
+The Local government is generally drained by the seasonally receding River (Ebeji) whose peak flows are recorded during November and December (Shettima and Hassan, 2025) and is influenced by the Chad Basin's structural depression.
 Vegetation cover is predominantly savannah and cropland, which are sensitive to climatic variability and anthropogenic pressures.
-Agricultural practices are major socioeconomic activity in the LGA be it land cultivation, fishing or nomadism.
+Agricultural practices are a major socioeconomic activity in the LGA be it land cultivation, fishing or nomadism.
 It is a source of animal protein in this country being one of the producers of livestock and livestock products (Shettima and Hassan, 2025).